eprunier/cerebro/README.md

-# clj-ejml
+# cerebro

-EJML wrapper for Clojure.
+Linear algebra library for machine learning in Clojure based on EJML.

 ## Usage